 Learning a new language is difficult.
 It takes a lot of work.
 A lot of what most people consider “extra” work.
 From memorising vocabulary and tuning your ear to different sounds to learning how to break down verbs and conjugate them.
 It can be overwhelming for both you, the teacher, and your student.
 In my previous posts about language learning, I wrote about why I believe it’s crucial to make note of your Why for learning your chosen foreign language and to keep it front and centre.
 Write it down.
 Put it on a post-it and put it up somewhere where you’ll see it any time you’re tempted to skip a day.

 So what’s one way to tackle this?
 Make your foreign language class as fun and engaging as possible.
 Of course, verbs must still be conjugated and vocabulary must still be memorised, but… some classes can be very fun.
 Back in another life when I was in undergrad studying French, I belonged to my university’s French club.
 And when I was a high school teacher, I sponsored my school’s first French Club.
 I have fond memories of both – the food, the movies, the projects, etc. The more time spent delving into the culture associated with the language we were working so hard to study, the more motivated we were to keep improving.
-When it comes to motivation, I think travelling somewhere your target language is spoken is the ideal.
-But we can’t all afford to do this.
-At least, not often.
-The next best option?
-Start a French Club.
-Even if it’s just you and your kid(s).

-French Club Activities
+French Club Ideas and Activities

 - Cooking / baking using a recipe in French (chocolate mousse is incredibly easy, not unhealthy and only has 2 ingredients!).